kcaran/Plack-Middleware-ClientCert/README.md

 The keys for the certificate are:

-client_cn
+client\_cn
-client_ou
+client\_ou
-client_o
+client\_o

-# BUGS
+# NAME

-All complex software has bugs lurking in it, and this module is no exception.
-If you find a bug please either email me, or add the bug to cpan-RT.
+Plack::Middleware::ClientCert

 # AUTHOR

-Keith Carangelo <kcaran@gmail.com>
+Keith Carangelo <mail@kcaran.com>

 # COPYRIGHT AND LICENSE

-Copyright 2016 Keith Carangelo
+This software is copyright (c) 2016 by Keith Carangelo.

-This library is free software; you can redistribute it and/or modify it under the same terms as Perl itself.
+This is free software; you can redistribute it and/or modify it under the same terms as the Perl 5 programming language system itself.